Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: Nonlinear Drift Term: Convergence and Stability

 \section{Nonlinear Drift Term: Convergence and Stability}

-Consider the nonlinear growth-fragmentation equation~\eqref{eq:nonlinear} where the transport term depends on the $p$-moment of the solution itself.
+Consider the nonlinear growth-fragmentation equation~\eqref{eq:nonlinear} where the transport term depends on the $pth$-moment of the solution itself.
 This dependency may represent the influence of the total population of individuals on the growth process of each individual.
 We study the long-time asymptotic behavior of the solutions in the positive cone ${\mathcal H}^+$ with the weight $\theta(x)=x+x^r$ for \beq r\geq\max(\bar r,2p+1).\eeq We prove that there is always convergence to a steady state, provided that the function $f$ is less than $\mu$ at the infinity.
-This result is precised in Theorem~\ref{th:convergence} which immediately leads to Theorem~\ref{th:nonlindrift:convergence} and the stability of the steady states is given in Theorem~\ref{th:stability}.
+This result, stated in Theorem~\ref{th:nonlindrift:convergence} in the introduction, is made precise in Theorem~\ref{th:convergence} with the expression of the steady states in terms of eigenfunctions.
+Results about their stability are given in Theorem~\ref{th:stability} and proved in the current section.
 We use the notation $M_p$ for $M_p[\U]=\int x^p\U(x)\,dx.$

-\begin{theorem} Assume that $f$ is a continuous function on $[0,+\infty)$ which satisfies Assumption~\eqref{as:f}, that $\gamma\in(0,2]$ and that the fragmentation kernel $\kappa$ satisfies Assumption~\eqref{as:boundfragker}.
-Then the nontrivial steady states of Equation~\eqref{eq:nonlinear} write
+\begin{theorem} Assume that $f$ is a continuous function on $[0,+\infty)$ which satisfies Assumption~\eqref{as:f}, that $\gamma\in(0,2],$ and that the fragmentation kernel $\kappa$ satisfies Assumption~\eqref{as:boundfragker}.
+Then the nontrivial steady states of Equation~\eqref{eq:nonlinear} are

 and for any solution $u,$ there exists $I_\infty\in{\mathcal N}\cup\{0\}$ such that \beq \lim_{t\to\infty}\left\|u(t,\cdot)-\f{I_\infty}{M_p}\mu^{-kp}\,\U(\mu;\cdot)\right\|_{\mathcal H}=0.\eeq \end{theorem}